abbreviation of science fiction n. 2

-Despite its origins as a neutral abbreviation for science fiction, sci-fi has long been seen as a shibboleth in the SF community, many of whom perceive its use as an indication that the user is not a true SF fan, which would be indicated by the use of sf n..
+Despite its origins as a neutral abbreviation for ‘science fiction’, sci-fi has long been seen as a shibboleth in the science-fiction community, many of whom perceive its use as an indication that the user is not a true fan, which would be indicated by the use of sf n..
 It is, however, the dominant abbreviation used outside of the genre.
-It is also used within the genre to refer to science fiction movies and television shows, as opposed to written works, especially those considered to be poor examples of science fiction.
+It is also used within the genre to refer to science fiction movies and television shows (as opposed to written works), especially those considered to be poor examples of science fiction.

 [probably by analogy with hi-fi]

 I have two short stories that I am very hot to do, one a bobby-sox for Calling All Girls and one a sci-fic [in published text: sci-fi] short which will probably sell to slick and is a sure sale for pulp. ]

 Letter 1 Oct. in R. A. Heinlein & V. Heinlein Grumbles from Grave (1990) 94

 This is a taut little horror film about a surgeon who falls under the malignant influence of a disembodied brain he has extracted from a corpse.
 Taken in the usual sci-fi spirit, it’s fun—a weird combination of fact, fiction and conviction—well acted by Lew Ayres as the surgeon, Gene Evans, Nancy Davis and Steve Brodie.